 The ring that belonged to the ZZW was lost, but its twin remained in the possession of Henryk Iwański, one of the leaders of the Polish underground.

-In 1960, during the course of research on the Jewish Militia Organization, Chaya Lazar, a former Partisan in the Vilna forests, tracked Iwanski down in Poland.
-He told her of the existence of the ring, but refused to part with it.
-On his deathbed, he asked Chaya and Haim Lazar to take it to Israel and to exhibit it.
+In 1960, Chaya Lazar, a former partisan in the Vilna forests, tracked down Iwański in Poland while conducting research on the ZZW.
+He told her about the ring, but at the time he refused to part with it.
+Before Iwański’s death he asked Chaya and her husband Chaim to take the ring to Israel and display it.